nicklafferty/craftycody/content/life/let-s-talk-shoes.md

 When I started moving from house to house with my now-husband, not every pair would make the move so the collection dwindled even more.
 Moving is a great time to do some spring cleaning, by the way.

 Then the pandemic happened and no one did anything anymore.
+We all devolved into sweatpants and messy buns.